olivierh59500/NetChk/README.md

 NetChk
 ======

 **Please note that this is for a project that I am working on.
-Expect many errors and constant changes if you decide to mess with this**
+Expect many errors and constant changes if you decide to mess with this.
+This was scritped in Kali linux/Debian and has not been tested in other distros.**

 Python script to quickly scan and profile joined network.